 - The classical tradition in Scotland.

-There is also the opportunity with the Honours programme to start or continue study of Latin and/or Greek.
+There is also the opportunity to start or continue study of Latin and/or Greek.

 If you progress to Honours you will have the opportunity to spend at least three weeks (usually during the summer vacation after third year) visiting archaeological sites and museums in Italy and Greece.
 Financial support for this visit is available to all Single Honours students.